 Cannabis resin contains the psychoactive ingredients that make these plants so desirable.
 These resin glands are called "trichomes", a Greek expression meaning the growth of hair, and are shaped like a little mushroom.

 The heads of these trichomes are pumped full with essential oils and will continue to swell up until ready for harvest.

-Most strains of Cannabis continue to flower untill approximately 80-90% of all the pistils have changed appearance, his is usually the point that the THC levels are at their maximum potency and can be harvested.
+Most strains of Cannabis continue to flower untill approximately 80-90% of all the pistils have changed appearance, this is usually the point that the THC levels are at their maximum potency and the plant can be harvested.

 from the Greek meaning "growth of hair", are fine outgrowths or appendages on plants.